leegee/wordnet-binary-search/README.md

 ## DESCRIPTION

-* binary searches upon your downloaded copies of Wordnet 3.1 "database files"
+- binary searches upon your downloaded copies of Wordnet 3.1 "database files"
-* basic object modelling of Wordnet in Typescript
+- basic object modelling of Wordnet in Typescript
-* automatic, lazy-loaded  dereferencing of word senses and semantic pointers
+- automatic, lazy-loaded dereferencing of word senses and semantic pointers

 ## TODO

 Lots, probably - it currently does what I want.

+The typescript modelling is very limited atm.

 The specs do not say if there can be more than one pointer of each type, so currently multiple are supported.
 This may change.